Introduction

 Docker is an open-source platform that allows the development, deployment, and management of applications with the help of containerization.
 Now, when we talk about containers, these are lightweight, standalone, and executable software packages that include everything necessary to run an application, including the code, runtime, system tools, and libraries.
 This approach differs from traditional virtualization, where each VM (Virtual Machine) runs a complete OS, which results in a more resource-intensive and less efficient process.

 Now, many will think that it is different from the traditional approach.
-The answer is that docker containers share the host operating system’s kernel, which makes them more lightweight and portable.
+The answer is that Docker containers share the host OS kernel but run in isolated user spaces, which makes them more lightweight and portable.
 With the help of this, applications can now easily be packaged and deployed across different environments without the need for any complex configurations.

 Now that we have a basic understanding.
 But the question that arises now is how it comes into existence, i.e., its history.
 Let’s discuss it!